 It is essential for each charter school to have a detailed plan for measuring and monitoring student success.
 Some questions to consider are: What are the measurable goals for the performance of the organization and for students?
 What are the benchmarks for comparison?
 What research is available that supports the proposed plan to achieve these goals?
 What will the school’s students be able to accomplish by the time they leave the school?

 Like any public school in America, charter schools receive per pupil funding from the state.
 Additional state or federal funding may be received based on the school’s unique student population.
 It’s imperative that you retain the best possible advice and support in your financial and budgeting work.
 CSMC can provide all the necessary training and support to help your charter school petition garner a solid approval.

 Set up Methods of Accountability

 Charter schools are held accountable to the same, if not stricter, standards as other public schools, including participation in state standardized assessments, annual submission of a financial report and independent audit, and oversight from a governing board.
 The school academic and operational plans should include methods for monitoring student progress towards academic goals and sound financial internal controls.

 Securing a facility that meets the needs of the proposed school that is also located in the school’s target area is one of the toughest challenges new charter schools face.
 The development team should begin researching costs and potential school sites as early as possible.
 CSMC has partnered with various school facility and commercial real estate experts to help guide charter school developers in the identification, negotiation, and acquisition of their new school site.

 Develop and Submit the Charter Application

-Developing a charter school is a time intensive and demanding endeavor, and not one to be taken lightly.
+Developing a charter school is a time-intensive and demanding endeavor, and not one to be taken lightly.
 The charter school application and petition is much more than a business plan; it is a contract with the state.
-Be sure not to over or under sell your program in the petition and assure that the foundation of your school is rooted in high quality charter school best practices.
+Be sure not to over- or under-sell your program in the petition and ensure that the foundation of your school is rooted in high quality charter school best practices.